 Secret 3: One Development Area For Each Sales Rep:

 Sales coaching is an art.
 One of the keys to success is focus.
-My Focused Coaching Model is built on a simple premise if you can coach a sales rep to improve their proficiency in one specific competency over the course of a year then you have done a great job.
+My Focused Coaching Model is built on a simple premise if you can coach a sales rep to improve their proficiency in one specific competency throughout a year then you have done a great job.

 The reality is that most sales managers will coach to the flavor of the field visit.
 They will identify several areas for development on each field visit.